 Warmer temperatures and increased storm water runoff also means increased algae blooms – not only can they be toxic both to aquatic life and humans, but blooms can also negatively impact water quality and clog freshwater intakes.

 Meanwhile, other parts have seen their water levels drop, threatening their supply and the quality of it.
-Not only are warmer winters and the lack of precipitation in portions of the country impacting water-centered recreation, agriculture and industry, but snow packs – important water storage sources – are melting faster and earlier than before.
+Not only are warmer winters and the lack of precipitation in portions of the country impacting water-centred recreation, agriculture and industry, but snow packs – important water storage sources – are melting faster and earlier than before.

 It is more important than ever to divert storm water runoff and inflow and infiltration from our treatment plants, preserve our current supplies of water and prevent loss from leaks and breaks in our drinking water systems.